10 Best 3D Slicer Software 2023 (6 Are Free!)

 - 3D printer software price: Free!

-Ultimaker Cura, the 3D printer software developed by the Dutch 3D printer manufacturer, is the most popular 3D printing software out there.
-It’s free and open source, and is designed to be able to integrate with 3D CAD software tools like SolidWorks and Autodesk Inventor for an easier workflow.
+Developed by Dutch 3D printer manufacturer Ultimaker, Cura is the most popular 3D slicing software out there.
+This 3D slicer is free open-source software, and is designed to be able to integrate with 3D CAD software tools like SolidWorks and Autodesk Inventor for easier cross-platform workflow.

 For those new to 3D printing, this handy tutorial covers the basics of printing parameters and more: